lun0522/HotasRemapper/Feasibility of Using HOTAS in MSFS on Xbox Console.md

 This project proves that it is possible to remap most of HOTAS inputs to keyboard events, and feed those events to the console via a single board computer.
 The limitation mostly comes from axis remapping, but workarounds have been found and it at least satisfies the needs of a casual gamer.
 The only hardware cost is a Raspberry Pi Zero 2 W with supporting cables, and you may just reuse similar hardware from your other projects.
 That really opens the door to using more gaming devices on the console as long as they can be remapped in some way, and the game has keyboard support.

 I’ll be doing more experiments, e.g. try tweaking Greenlight to remap the throttle’s main axis to another thumbstick.
 Code-wise, there are also some stuff on my to-do list, such as rewriting the Bluetooth code in Rust and making the code cross-platform.
 Stay tuned for updates.
 Happy coding!

+# Updates

+## 2024-01-25 Bluetooth Code Rewritten in Rust

+The Bluetooth related code was initially written in Swift to make it easier to use Objective-C APIs.
+I’ve learnt to use the [objc](https://crates.io/crates/objc) crate to directly interact with those APIs from Rust (see [this folder](https://github.com/lun0522/HotasRemapper/tree/main/HotasRemapperLib/src/virtual_device)), and thus we no longer depend on the [swift-rs](https://crates.io/crates/swift-rs) crate.